modio/modio-docs/public/en-us/features/discord/configuration.md

 ## Discord commands

-Once you have invited ModBot to your server, you can set the default game using the command <code>/settings default-game ID</code>.
+Once you have invited ModBot to your server, you can set the default game using the command <code>/settings [defaultGameID or defaultGameName]</code>.

 Now when a user issues the command <code>/mods</code>, all of the UGC for the game you specified will be returned.
 You can change the default game at any time.